lucmaki/ctg-goemotions/README.md

 ## Limitations
 The GoEmotions dataset has flaws for this purpose.
 It being composed of social media comment adds bias to soft prompts that limits its consistency in other contexts than generating social media comments.
 For example, the prevalance of slang like "lol", emojis and lowered grammatical correctness.

 Soft prompts have limited controllability; a lack of an emotion intensity parameter.
-The CTG field moves fast, new approaches get developed quickly, many of them could be considered.
+Given the CTG field moves fast, new approaches get developed quickly and many of them could be considered.
+For example, adapters.

 ## Structure
 **dataset/** : Contains the GoEmotions dataset, divided into 3 csv files.